jak0bee/Assignment6Flask/README.md

 ## Unit Testing

 The system comes with a set of unit tests for ensuring the functionality and reliability of the individual components.

-Before executing the unit tests, ensure that all services are running as they are necessary for the correct operation of the tests.
+The files containing the unittests are in the `test` directory.

 Please remember that all services must be running before executing the unit tests in order for the results to be meaningful.

+The screenshots of the unittests being successful are in the `test_results` directory.